 Finding Peaceful Alternatives To Resolving Your Divorce Or Separation

-Whether you were the primary financial provider in your relationship or you contributed in other ways (such as raising children and the upkeep of the family home), we represent both dependent spouses and those who are considered the supporting spouse in matters of spousal or separation support.
+Whether you were the primary financial provider in your relationship or you contributed in other ways (such as raising children and the upkeep of the family home), Julia represents both dependent spouses and those who are considered the supporting spouse in matters of spousal or separation support.

 The dynamics of every relationship differ, and it is important to consider all contributions, both financial and otherwise, when negotiating the amount and duration of a spousal support agreement.
-In most cases, we direct our clients toward alternative dispute resolution methods such as mediation or arbitration.
+In most cases, Julia directs her clients toward alternative dispute resolution methods such as mediation or arbitration.
 These strategies can keep your affairs private, move the process forward and help both parties come away feeling satisfied.

 Below are some factors that may play into your alimony agreement: